Startup Strategy Council: Open Source Multi-Agent AI for Strategic Decisions

 Pricing Strategy

 Evaluating pricing tiers, freemium vs premium models, or market positioning through price.
-The Financial Analyst calculates revenue impact while the Market Analyst assesses competitive response.

 Example: "Should we raise prices 20%, keep them flat, or introduce a new enterprise tier?"